evan-mcconnell/co-working-space/README.md

 ## Set-up Instructions

+1. Clone the github repository containing the project.
-1. If you don't have Sketch installed, download from sketch.com *NOTE: Sketch requires iOS to run.
-If you don't have iOS, refer to screneshots*
+2. For viewing Sketch file: If you don't have Sketch installed, download from sketch.com *NOTE: Sketch requires iOS to run.
+If you don't have iOS, refer to screenshots*
-2. Clone the github repository containing the project.
-Once downloaded, you can open the Sketch file in sketch.
+3. For viewing the actual site, you will need to install webpack modules necessary for running the project.
+If you do not already have npm installed on your machine, do this first. *Important: This project uses npm version 5.6.0*
+4. Open Terminal and type the following:
+  $ npm install
+  *this will download all dependencies listed in the package.json file*
+5. To open the page from a locally-hosted server, run:
+  $ npm run start
+  *this will open a page in your browser with the co-work main page.
+You can navigate to the contact page through the nav menu*
-3. To see all fonts in this sketch project, download the Comfortaa font from Google Fonts.
+6. To see all fonts in this project, download the Comfortaa font from Google Fonts.
 Only the regular and bold are used in this project, so you won't need to buy anything.

 ---

 ## Responsiveness
 This project is designed for desktop, tablet, and mobile view ports.
-Mobile views occasionally include carousels to display information in a smaller format.
+Mobile views *will (but not yet)* occasionally include carousels to display information in a smaller format.

 ---

 ## Development Roadmap

+As of 3/1/19, wireframing is complete for splash pages.
+Code is completed for the landing page, with responsive design in mind to smoothly change from mobile view to tablet to desktop view.
+A contact page is available, though is missing a lower section that would show a short bio of Co-Work employees.
-As of 2/22/18, the wireframing is done only for the desktop view of the landing page.
-The finished site will include:
+Future pages necessary to the functioning of the co-work site include:
-- landing page (done for desktop)
-- contact page
+- finishing Contact page
-- amenities page
+- Amenities page
 - Membership page

 Ideas for future pages include but are not limited to: